If you’ve ever thought about beekeeping, you might be wondering what the actual benefits of beekeeping are.

 Let’s talk about the benefits of beekeeping right now!

-One of the big benefits that beekeeping brings to the table is the saving of bee populations.
-In the past decade or so, a combination of bad weather, pesticide use, predators, and other factors have cut the world’s population of bees down to a fraction of what they once were.
+One of the big benefits of beekeeping is the saving of the honey bees population.
+In the past decade or so, a combination of bad weather, pesticide use, predators, and other factors have cut the world’s population of honey bees down to a fraction of what they once were.

 This might not seem like a big deal at first.
 After all, they are just little honey makers that sting people, right?
 Wrong!